Choose the theme you are interested in:

 When is the event?
 Where is it held?

 The event takes place on July 1, Canada Day, from 8:30 a.m. until 4 p.m., along the Gorge Waterway Park / Gorge Road West, between Tillicum and Admirals Road in Saanich.
 On July 1, the vehicle and bicycle lanes on Gorge Road West are closed to traffic between Tillicum and Admirals from 7:30 a.m. to 5 p.m.
 Check out our interactive map >

 How do I get there if the road is closed?

 On July 1 consider walking, biking, busing (Routes 8, 11 and 26) or carpooling to the Gorge Canada Day Picnic.
 Bicycle parking is available at each end of the event.
 Vehicle parking is limited to neighbourhood streets.
 We ask that you do NOT park at the Gorge Plaza Shopping Centre nor at the Canadian Tire plaza in View Royal, as these businesses need spots for their customers.
 You may have to park several blocks away and walk through our neighbourhood to Gorge Road.
 Please be respectful of our community, as this is a day that requires cooperation and neighbourliness — good Canadian qualities for July 1, eh?!

-What about the #11 bus that runs along Gorge Road?
+What about the transit buses that run along Gorge Road?

 Is it a free event?